-A report of "Susceptible" indicates that the pathogen is likely to be inhibited if the antimicrobial compound in blood reaches the concentrations usually achievable.
+A report of "Susceptible" indicates that the pathogen is likely to be inhibited if the antimicrobial compound at the infection site reaches the concentrations usually achievable.
 A report of "Intermediate" indicates that the result should be considered equivocal, and, if the microorganism is not fully susceptible to alternative, clinically feasible drugs, the test should be repeated.
 This category implies possible clinical applicability in body sites where the drug is physiologically concentrated or in situations where high dosage of drug can be used.
 This category also provides a buffer zone which prevents small uncontrolled technical factors from causing major discrepancies in interpretation.
-A report of "Resistant" indicates that the pathogen is not likely to be inhibited if the antimicrobial compound in the blood reaches the concentrations usually achievable; other therapy should be selected.
+A report of "Resistant" indicates that the pathogen is not likely to be inhibited if the antimicrobial compound at the infection site reaches the concentrations usually achievable; other therapy should be selected.

 Quality Control

-Standardized susceptibility test procedures require the use of laboratory control microorganisms to control the technical aspects of the laboratory procedures 1,2,3,4.
+Standardized susceptibility test procedures require the use of laboratory control microorganisms to ensure the accuracy and precision of supplies and reagents used in the assay, and the techniques of the individuals performing the test {1,2,3,4}.
 Quality control microorganisms are specific strains of organisms with intrinsic biological properties.
 QC strains are very stable strains which will give a standard and repeatable susceptibility pattern.
 The specific strains used for microbiological quality control are not clinically significant.
-Standard ertapenem powder should provide the following range of values noted in Table 5.
+Standard ertapenem powder should provide the following range of values noted in Table 12.

+Table 12

-Table 5 Acceptable Quality Control Ranges for Ertapenem Microorganism Minimum Inhibitory Concentrations Disk Diffusion Zone Diameter (mm) MIC Range (μg/mL) Escherichia coli ATCC 25922 0.004-0.016 29-36
+Acceptable Qualit y Control Ranges for Ertapene em

+Microorganism Minimum Inhibitory Concentrations Disk Diffusion Zone Diameter (mm)

+MIC Range (μg/mL)

+Escherichia coli ATCC 25922 0.004-0.016 29-36

 Haemophilus influenzae ATCC 49766 0.016-0.06 27-33

-Staphylococcus aureus ATCC 29213 0.06-0.25 =
+Staphylococcus aureus ATCC 29213 0.06-0.25 -

 Staphylococcus aureus ATCC 25923 - 24-31

 Streptococcus pneumoniae ATCC 49619 0.03-0.25 28-35

 Bacteroides fragilis ATCC 25285 0.06-0.5 -

-$0.06 \text{-} 0.25^{\dagger}$
+- $0.06 \text{-} 0.25^{\dagger}$

 Bacteroides thetaiotaomicron ATCC 29741 0.5-2.0 -

 0.25-1.0 [†]

 Eubacterium lentum ATCC 43055 0.5-4.0 -

-0.5 - 2.0 [†]
+$0.5 \text{-} 2.0^{\dagger}$

-Quality control ranges for broth microdilution testing
+Quality control ranges for broth microdilution on testing

-† Quality control ranges for agar microdilution testing
+† Quality control ranges for agar microdilution n testing